Visa Process for Degree Students

 Even though students are not able to apply for their visa at the consulate until the CampusFrance application is complete, students need to schedule an appointment at the consulate ahead of time (but no more than three months prior to leaving the U.S.) because these appointments book weeks, sometimes months in advance.
 This can be done by going to the appropriate French consulate website and making the appointment online.
 Students MUST visit the consulate they were assigned.
 The assigned consulate can be found on the first page of the CampusFrance online application.

-When making the appointment, please leave four weeks for CampusFrance to process your application.
+When making the appointment, please leave four weeks for CampusFrance to process your application or three days if you selected the expedited option.
 You do not need to wait for Campus France approval before scheduling the appointment.
 However, students cannot go to the consulate without their CampusFrance confirmation e-mail.

 Applying for Long-Stay Visa at the French Consulate